Hungarian nobility: Unofficial nobility

-The Communists took full control of the government between 1947 and 1949, and Hungary was proclaimed a "people's republic" on 20th August 1949.
-The aristocrats were declared as "class enemies", and most of them interned to "social camps"actually, forced labour campsto work in the fields in the Great Hungarian Plain.
+The Communists took full control of the government between 1947 and 1949, and Hungary was proclaimed a "people's republic" on 20 August 1949.
+The aristocrats were declared as "class enemies", and most of them interned to "social camps" – actually, forced labour camps – to work in the fields in the Great Hungarian Plain.
+Mass internal deportations occurred in 1950 and 1951.
+Almost all aristocrats were interned from Budapest to under-populated villages in eastern Hungary, primarily in Hortobágy region within two months in May–July 1951.
+Figures of a final report shows that 9 dukes, 163 counts, 121 barons and 8 knighted noblemen – altogether 301 aristocrats – and their families were deported from the capital during this period.
+The deportees were prohibited to leave the boundary of their assigned village and were under constant police surveillance.
+They were deprived of their belongings, properties and civil rights – they were prohibited to take part in elections.
+Most of them could work as manual workers in agriculture at state farms on a limited basis, but their deprivation was constant.

 Some leftist aristocrats tried to cooperate with the new regime but the Communist leaders did not trust them.
 As a consequence of the Khrushchev Thaw, those who had been interned were allowed to leave the labour camps, but their former homes were not restored to them.
-Although Communist historians did their outmost to prove the aristocrats' preeminent role during the failed anti-Communist Hungarian revolution of 1956, few aristocrats took an active part.
-During the 1960s and 1970s, people of aristocratic descent were mainly employed as blue-colar workers, and their children needed a special permit for studying at universities until 1962.
+Although Communist historians did their utmost to prove the aristocrats' preeminent role during the failed anti-Communist Hungarian revolution of 1956, few aristocrats took an active part.
+Many aristocrats left the country following the suppression of the 1956 revolt.
+During the 1960s and 1970s, people of aristocratic descent were mainly employed as blue-collar workers, and their children needed a special permit for studying at universities until 1962.
 Although official discrimination was abolished, former aristocrats were rarely appointed to higher positions.
 Péter Esterházy (d.
 2016) became a celebrated writer during the last decades of the Communist regime.